Perris torture case: Chilling 911 call, disturbing details of abuse released

 Authorities have said the Turpin home reeked of human waste and the evidence of starvation was obvious, with the oldest of 13 siblings weighing just 82 pounds.
 The children were shackled as punishment, denied food and toys and allowed to do little except write in journals, prosecutors have said.

-Campos revealed in court that Jordan told him she was allegedly sexually abused by her father when they lived in the nearby Riverside County city of Murrieta.
+Campos revealed in court that the teen who escaped told him she was allegedly sexually abused by her father when they lived in the nearby Riverside County city of Murrieta.
 Campos said the teen told him her father called her over to him, pulled her pants down and put her on his lap.
-Jordan said she told her father, "I don't like that stuff."
+She said she told her father, "I don't like that stuff."

 The incident was interrupted when her mother walked upstairs.
-Jordan said her father told her "better not tell anybody what happened," according to Campos.
+The teen said her father told her "better not tell anybody what happened," according to Campos.

-The deputy said Jordan told him she would be in her room for 20 hours a day; she would wake up around 11 p.m. and go to bed around 3 a.m.
-The rest of the time she would sleep as part of their schedule.
+The deputy said the teen told him she would be in her room for 20 hours a day; she would wake up around 11 p.m. and go to bed around 3 a.m.
+The rest of the time, she would sleep as part of their schedule.
 She added that if she left her room, she would get in trouble by her mother.

 The deputy said the children would eat lunch and dinner every day but never breakfast.
 Recently, the meals were together as one because they weren't awake long enough to separate the meals.

-Their diet consisted of sandwiches, burritos and chips, Campos said, adding that Jordan didn't like eating PB&J because she would gag and throw up.
+Their diet consisted of sandwiches, burritos and chips, Campos said, adding that the teen didn't like eating PB & J because she would gag and throw up.

 She also told the deputy she lived in filth.
 The room was dirty and smelled so bad that sometimes she couldn't breathe unless she stuck her head out of the window, Campos said.

-Jordan said her mother would punish her.
+The teen said her mother would punish her.
 Those punishments consisted of getting knocked on her head, pulling on her hair, getting hit and smacked in the face, pushed and choked.

-The deputy said Jordan recalled a time when she was watching a Justin Bieber video, and her mother told her, "Do you want to die?
+The deputy said the teen recalled a time when she was watching a Justin Bieber video, and her mother told her, "Do you want to die?
 Yes, you do, you want to die.
 You want to die and go to hell."

 The couple is being held on $12 million bail each.
 If convicted, both could be sentenced to life in prison.